Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/role_assignments.md

 * **Default Org Roles** - The _Default Org Roles_ section defines the org-level role a new user is assigned when they log in to the platform for the first time for the configured IdP.
 The default is the **Developer** role.
 * **Default Teams** - The _Default Teams_ section defines any default teams a new user is assigned, and the roles they are given in the team or teams (if any) when they log in to the platform for the first time for the configured IdP.
 The default is the org's **Default** team with the **Developer** role.

-## IdP Managed Role and Team Assignments
+## IdP managed role and team assignments

 The _Advanced Role Management_ section allows an org administrator to manage platform role and team assignments from attributes provided by the IdP.
 An administrator can define any number of mappings for org roles and team assignments (if applicable).
 If a user has attributes that map to multiple default roles (platform or team roles), then the user is assigned the role that has the highest access level.
 Also the user is assigned all service or non-platform roles that are found.